Jaden Servania

-Jaden Servania (born July 16, 2001) is a Puerto Rican footballer who plays for North Carolina FC in USL League One and the Puerto Rico national football team.
+Jaden Enrique Servania (born July 16, 2001) is a professional footballer who plays as a midfielder for USL Championship club North Carolina FC.
+Born in the continental United States, he plays for the Puerto Rico national team.

 Career

 Youth

 Servania moved from his native Alabama to join the FC Dallas academy in 2015, where he played before later moving again to Houston Dynamo in 2017.

 Servania played with USL League Two side Brazos Valley Cavalry, an affiliate of Houston Dynamo, in 2019.
 He made his sole appearance for the club during a Lamar Hunt US Open Cup game against Laredo Heat on May 8, 2019.

 Professional

 On February 6, 2020, Servania signed a USL Academy contract with USL Championship side Birmingham Legion, which would keep him eligible to play college soccer at a later time.
 He made his debut on July 15, 2020, starting in a 3–0 win over Memphis 901.

 Servania signed with North Carolina FC of USL League One on January 21, 2022.